Recruitment

 Finding the right people for the right jobs at the right time is vital for any business.
 The average cost to a business of recruiting a new employee is around £3,000.
 Being properly prepared to recruit can save your business time and money.

-We can link you to programmes that offer:
+We can link you to programmes and webinars that offer:

 Support for business leaders and managers with the recruitment process – delivering guidance and tools to help you widen the talent pool you recruit from, provide support for designing job roles, advertising, shortlisting and interviewing as well as building your skills to support, manage and lead others.